jdaeheon/jdaeheon.github.io/src/data/markdown/projects/parametric.wave.md

     </div>
 </div>

 Each geometry has variable heights changing over time, creating an illusion of force accumulation.
 The mathematical logic behind the wave was implemented with the help of the documentation by the [Nvidia](https://developer.nvidia.com/gpugems/gpugems/part-i-natural-effects/chapter-1-effective-water-simulation-physical-models).
 The equation consisted of simple trigonometric functions, yet, it was capable of simulating a persuasive visual.
 A beauty of mathematics!
-With an additional touch on the materials and the lighting, Parametric Wave visaulizes accumulating entropy of the force, rotating at an angle, with a beautiful gradient on its surface.
+With an additional touch on the materials and the lighting, Parametric Wave visualizes accumulating entropy of the force, rotating at an angle, with a beautiful gradient on its surface.